j19sch/j19sch.github.io/posts/2023/20230911-agile-history-it-matters-right-at-frogs-conf.md

 .. link:
 .. description:
 .. type: text
+.. previewimage: /images/2023/agile-history/frogsconf.nl
 -->

-On September 9th I facilitated a session at the [FroGS conf](https://frogsconf.nl/) open space titled "Agile history, it matters, right?"
-My main goal was to get input on where to take my [Context of Agile](https://context-of-agile.org/)-site.
-Before asking that input, however, I asked the participants three questions about the history of Agile.
-I figured it would provide a good introduction to the topic and it would allow me to get an idea of how much the participants knew about the history of Agile.
-So a big thank you to the participants in my session for playing along!
+On September 9th I facilitated a session at the [FroGS conf](https://frogsconf.nl/) open space titled "*Agile history, it matters, right?*" My main goal was to get input on where to take my [Context of Agile](https://context-of-agile.org/) site.
+Before asking for that input, however, I asked the participants three questions about the history of Agile.
+I figured it would provide a good introduction to the topic.
+And I was curious how much the kind of person that joins a session like this, knows about the history of Agile.
+So a big thank you to all the participants!

 # The three questions about the history of Agile